pipelight/nixos-tidy/README.md

 Not released yet.
 Only on dev branch.

-Strenghten ipv6 privacy configuration for linux kernel,
+Strengten ipv6 privacy configuration for
+Linux kernel,
 NetworkManager,
 openvswitch,
 static configuration